Antivirus

 yearly price

-Norton also provides a comprehensive Internet security package, despite not offering nearly as many features as our other top picks.
-This is particularly noticeable in the mobile version, where the absence of anti-theft measures stands out, as does the lack of a secure browser for online banking and transactions.
-Further, although Norton does have a file shredder, this must be paid for separately, irrespective of your subscription package.
-Rounding out our list of complaints, webcam protection is only available to Windows users.
+Norton rounds out our Top 5 with its comprehensive Internet security package, even though this doesn't offer nearly as many features as the rest of our list.
+This is most noticeable in the mobile version, which lacks both anti-theft measures and a secure browser for online banking or shopping.
+There is a file shredder, however, it needs to be purchased separately.
+Rounding out our list of complaints, webcam protection is only for Windows users.

-Turning to the positives, alongside the usual features like a virus scanner, Norton includes cloud backups as well.
-The software also allows you to tune your system's performance, optimizing disks, deleting unused files, or reducing your start-up time.
+Turning to the positives, alongside the usual features like a virus scanner, Norton also includes cloud backups.
+There's performance tuning too, which you can use to optimize disks, delete unused files, and reduce your start-up time.

-Ransomware protection, which defends against extortion Trojans that encrypt your files and demand ransoms for their release, comes standard with Norton's software.
-Like Bitdefender, Norton also offers paid subscribers access to parental controls.
-All three premium subscriptions include a VPN that doesn't throttle traffic or usage, although its server network is relatively small when set alongside dedicated VPNs.
+Ransomware protection, which defends against Trojans that encrypt your files and demand ransoms for their release, comes standard with Norton's software.
+Like Bitdefender, Norton offers paid subscribers access to parental controls.
+All three premium subscriptions include a VPN with no data or usage limits, however, its server network is relatively small compared to dedicated VPNs.

-The software fared well with the testing labs, even though in AV-Comparatives's Real-World Protection Test, it had too many false positives, resulting in a less-than-impressive protection rate.
-On the flip side, Norton provides excellent support, not only owing to its 24/7 live chat.
+The software did well with the testing labs, only slipping up with too many false positives in AV-Comparatives's Real-World Protection Test.
+Rounding things out, Norton provides excellent support, and not just because of its 24/7 live chat.

-If you can do without a feature here or there, Norton provides a good Internet security software package.
+If you can do without certain features, Norton provides a good Internet security software package.

 Review